maomincoding/mettle-doc/doc/en/essentials/api/index.md

 ## setData

-Modify page data.

-The first parameter is a function, which must be passed.
-Execute the callback function to modify the associated page data.
+Modifying page data is best performed at the end of the logic.

-The second parameter is the context, which must be passed in the outer scope and not in the inner scope.
+The first parameter is the context, which is required in the outer scope but not in the inner scope.
+In the inner scope, it can be referenced directly in the function component.

 **Internal scope:**